WVVR: Early days

+Rebranding as WVVR, the Beaver

 In 1994, the station was purchased by WRUS, Inc., of Russellville, Kentucky (a division of Forever Broadcasting at the time).
-WZZF retained its oldies format for a little longer, but changed call letters to the current WVVR on July 1 of that same year, when it joined forces with WBVR-FM 96.7 to simulcast the latter's country music format.
-Prior to this, WBVR-FM (originally broadcast at 101.1 MHz) in Russellville was considered to be the "Original Beaver" radio station, with the hook phrase "The Beaver 1-oh-1 FM".
-That station had far less power and was separate until its purchase later on after the Beaver Branding was reallocated onto the former WMJM (96.7 MHz).
+WZZF retained its oldies format for a little longer, but changed call letters to the current WVVR on July 1 of that same year, when it joined forces with WBVR-FM (96.7 MHz, now WOVO) to simulcast the latter's country music format.
+For the ten years prior to this, WBVR-FM (originally broadcast at 101.1 MHz) in Russellville was considered to be the "Original Beaver" radio station, with the hook phrase "The Beaver 1-oh-1 FM".
+That station had far less power and was separate until its purchase later on after the Beaver branding was reallocated onto the former WMJM (96.7 MHz).
 That changed after the tower and frequency were sold to Clear Channel in Nashville, Tennessee; although the license for the 101.1 MHz frequency remains licensed in Russellville, the frequency is now in use by Nashville-based hip hop station WUBT.
-This is when WBVR-FM (now licensed to nearby Auburn as of 2001) adopted the 96.7 FM frequency in Bowling Green after the closure of WMJM's previous operations.
-Afterward, the Hopkinsville station adopted a new branding, "The Beaver 100.3".
+This is when WBVR-FM (licensed to nearby Auburn as of 2001) adopted the 96.7 FM frequency in Bowling Green after the closure of WMJM's previous operations.
+Afterward, the Hopkinsville station adopted a new branding, "Beaver 100.3".
 Beaver Country programming was fed to both WBVR and WVVR from its Russellville studio.
-This ended in the late 1990s, when the station moved out of its studios in Russellville, Kentucky, and split operations between new studios located in both Bowling Green and downtown Hopkinsville, Kentucky.
-The Beaver branding is still used by both WVVR and the current WBVR-FM 106.3, under separate ownership.
+This ended in the late 1990s, when the station moved out of its studios in Russellville, Kentucky, and split operations between new studios located in both Bowling Green and downtown Hopkinsville.
+The Beaver branding is currently used by both WVVR and the Horse Cave-licensed WBVR-FM (106.3 MHz, formerly WOVO), under separate ownership.
 After the sell off from Forever Broadcasting in the 2000s, the station was moved to a brand new location in Clarksville, Tennessee, along with the other main Clarksville stations including WCVQ.